 Learn to Skate in our Skate School!

-(Green, Orange, Blue, Yellow and Red Groups — plus our Adult Beginner Group)
+(Green, Orange, Blue, Yellow and Red Groups — plus our Adult Beginner Groups)

 Our skating school is made up of beginners and more advanced skaters of all ages — a total of around 150 kids skate each term with our skating school at Björknäs ishall.
-Each child in our skating school has the option to skate twice a week for 45 minutes each.
-We even have a group of beginner adults which practice on Sunday mornings (learn more about our adult class here).
+Each child in our skating school has the option to skate once or twice a week for 45 minutes each, on Thursday afternoons and/or Sunday mornings.
+We even have groups for beginner adults on Sundays, which you can learn more about here here.

 Registration takes just two steps!